jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

 code as well.

 I'm working with a schema that has many relationships similar to the above relationship.
-Continuing with the example above; the snippet below shows the data shape we'd get back from `clojure.java.jdbc` prior to using `array_agg`.
+Continuing with the example from above the snippet below shows the data shape we'd get back from `clojure.java.jdbc` prior to using `array_agg`.
 The data shape we actually want follows.